29th Infantry Regiment (United States): Third 29th Regiment

 The present 29th Infantry was created by Congressional order on 2 February 1901.
 The regiment actually formed on 3 March 1901 at Fort Sheridan, Illinois under the command of Colonel W.M.
 Van Horn.

+Their regimental flag was described as: "...a large white eagle on a field blue, bearing in its beak a ribbon on which were embroidered words "Twenty-nine Infantry..."

 One year after its organization, the 29th set sail from San Francisco for the Philippines.
 The regiment served with distinction on the islands of Cebu, Panay, and Negros.
 After quelling the insurgency, the regiment remained to suppress bandits until its departure in April, 1904.
 The 29th performed garrison duties in Utah and Arizona until 1907, when it returned to the Philippines.
 In 1909 it was transferred in garrison duties in upstate New York, where it remained until 1915, when it was dispatched to Panama for duty guarding the Panama Canal.
 The regiment participated in a number of jungle exercises, and also guarded German prisoners of war.

 The 29th left Panama in September 1918 and arrived at Camp Beauregard, Louisiana shortly thereafter.
 The regiment was assigned to the newly formed 17th Division, which was preparing to sail to Europe.
 In late September an epidemic of influenza struck which delayed preparations.
 By the time the epidemic was over, the Armistice of 1918 had been signed, ending the war in Europe.
 The regiment remained in Camp Shelby, Mississippi demobilizing troops returning from overseas.

 In 1919, the 29th arrived at Fort Benning and immediately assumed the duties of the support and demonstration regiment for the then-new Infantry School.
 In addition, it was given the mission of actually building the post.
 For eight years the men of the 29th lived in tents while they built the Cuartel Barracks, Gowdy Field, and Doughboy Stadium, among other things.
 During this time the regiment adopted the motto "We Lead The Way" in light of its mission as Demonstration Regiment and trainers for the Infantry School.
 During the time between the World Wars, the 29th Infantry Regiment trained infantry soldiers and leaders, demonstrated tactics and tested innovations in Infantry warfare at Fort Benning including providing soldiers for the first parachute unit in the U.S. armed forces.
 The 3rd Battalion was inactivated at Fort Benning on 3 October 1922, but was reactivated on 1 October 1933 at Fort Sill, Oklahoma using the personnel and equipment from the 1st Battalion, 38th Infantry Regiment.
 The 29th Infantry Regiment was concurrently assigned to the 7th Infantry Brigade, 4th Division.
 The regiment was relieved from assignment to the 4th Division on 16 October 1939.